Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # 🔥 News
-- *2024.06*: &nbsp;🎉🎉 My project "Dynamic Adaptive Fusion Framework for Multimodal Disease Diagnosis" has been selected as a Chinese National College Student Innovation Training Program (National Key Project).
+- *2024.06*: &nbsp;🎉🎉 My project "Dynamic Self-adaptive Fusion Framework for Medical Disease Dignosis" has been selected as a Chinese National Undergraduate College Students Innovation and Entrepreneurship Program (National Key Project).

 # 📝 Publications